Luoyang

 Luoyang (洛阳 (洛陽, Luòyáng)) is a city located in the confluence area of the Luo River and the Yellow River in the west of Henan province, China.
 Governed as a prefecture-level city, it borders the provincial capital of Zhengzhou to the east, Pingdingshan to the southeast, Nanyang to the south, Sanmenxia to the west, Jiyuan to the north, and Jiaozuo to the northeast.
-As of December 31, 2018, Luoyang had a population of 6,888,500 inhabitants with 2,751,400 people living in the built-up (or metro) area made of the city's five out of six urban districts (except the Jili District not continuously urbanized) and Yanshi District, now being conurbated.
+As of December 31, 2018, Luoyang had a population of 6,888,500 inhabitants with 2,751,400 people living in the built-up (or metro) area made of the city's five out of six urban districts (except the Jili District not continuously urbanized) and Yanshi District, later being conurbated.
 By the end of 2022, Luoyang Municipality had jurisdiction over 7 municipal districts, 7 counties and 1 development zone.
 The permanent population was 7.079 million as of 2022.

 Situated on the central plain of China, Luoyang is among the oldest cities in China and one of the cradles of Chinese civilization.
 It is the earliest of the Four Great Ancient Capitals of China.

 Etymology

 The name "Luoyang" originates from the city's location on the north or sunny ("yang") side of the Luo River.
 Since the river flows from west to east and the sun is to the south of the river, the sun always shines on the north side of the river.
-Luoyang has had several names over the centuries, including Luoyi (洛邑) and Luozhou (洛州), but Luoyang has been its primary name.
+Luoyang has had several names over the centuries, including Luoyi (洛邑) and Luozhou (洛州), and Luoyang has been its primary name.
 It has also been called Dongdu (東都 (eastern capital)) during the Tang dynasty, Xijing (西京 (western capital)) during the Song dynasty, or Jingluo (京洛 (capital Luo)).
 During the rule of Wu Zetian, the only female emperor in Chinese history, the city was known as Shendu (神都 (divine capital)).
-Luoyang was renamed Henanfu (河南府) during the Qing dynasty but regained its former name in 1912.
+Luoyang was later renamed Henanfu (河南府) until regained its former name in 1912.